hyperledger/bevel/examples/identity-app/README.md

 ### Step 3
 Prepare a network.yaml file for your demo or you can use this sample for [AWS](../../platforms/hyperledger-indy/configuration/samples/network-indyv3-aries.yaml) or [Minikube](../../platforms/hyperledger-indy/configuration/samples/network-minikube-aries.yaml) and update for your case.
 ### Step 4
-Run Ansible Playbook by these [steps](../../platforms/hyperledger-indy/configuration/README.md) Can be started also via Docker container:
+Run Ansible Playbook by following these [steps](../../platforms/hyperledger-indy/configuration/README.md) Can be started also via Docker container:
 1. Go to root directory of this git repository.
 2. Run command: `docker run -it -v $(pwd):/home/blockchain-automation-framework/ --entrypoint bash hyperledgerlabs/baf-build`
 3. When are you entered into Docker container console, use command:
 `./run.sh`
 ### Step 5
-After Blockchain Automation Framework setup can be deployed Identity App via Ansible playbook:
+After Indy network has been set up, Identity App can be deployed via Ansible playbook:

 - Be sure that you are in Docker container (BAF), if not, then enter via command: `docker exec -it <docker_container_name_or_id> bash`
 - Update Trustee service in your `network.yaml` file to add port of Indy WebServer, which will run with trustee role.